Understanding SERP Analysis: Steps, Tools and Insights

 Video and image packs

-Shopping and local results
+Shopping and local product listings

 News and Knowledge Panels

-Step-by-Step: How to Analyse a SERP Properly
+Step by Step: How to Analyse Search Results Properly

-1. Start with Keyword Research — But Don’t Stop There
+1. Start with Keyword Research, But Don’t Stop There

 Search volume: How many times per month the keyword is searched